Fronkon Games

 By using two effect layers, one behind the image and one in front of it, we can give each layer a different speed to simulate depth by making the farthest layer slower.

-To create a rain effect I will use a rain texture that is ‘seamless’, that is, that you don’t notice a cut when you move it.
-It is important that you use a texture format that allows the transparency channel to have more than one bit of color (not like the PNG format).
-In my case I used a TGA.
+To create a rain effect, I will use a rain texture that is ‘seamless’, meaning you don’t notice a seam when it tiles or moves.
+It is important to use a texture format that allows the transparency channel to have more than one bit of color (unlike standard PNGs).
+In my case, I used a TGA.

 The final effect would look something like this: